rackerlabs/docs-developer-blog/_posts/2018-09-28-molecule-for-ansible-role-creation.md

 8 directories, 11 files
 ```

 As you can see, that command creates quite a few directories.
-Most of these are standard/best-practices for Ansible.
+Most of the following files and directories are standard and are considered best practises for Ansible.

 * defaults - default values to variables for the role
 * handlers - specific handlers to notify based on actions in Ansible